 The session delved into Republic Act 11063, also known as the Mental Health Law, highlighting its objectives of providing integrated mental health services and ensuring the protection of the rights of service users.
 One of the more memorable moments of the event was when Mr. Sasu firmly stated, “Mental health should be valued just as much as physical health—there is no shame in seeking help.”
 This simple yet powerful sentiment underscored a key theme of the day: breaking down the stigma around mental health.

-Participants gained insight into the broader picture of mental health by discussing RA 11063.
-This law guarantees Filipinos the right to accessible and culturally appropriate mental health care, a promising commitment from the state.
 Yet, it was heartening to see the province of Iloilo take concrete steps toward making these commitments a reality through Provincial Ordinance No. 2022-266 and Executive Orders that created Task Force PAG-ASA (Provincial Agencies in Action to Prevent Suicide Among the People of All Ages).
 The mental health program, PRIME (Program for Resilience of Iloilo in Mind and Emotion), was also discussed, showcasing a provincial-level response aimed at protecting the psychological welfare of Ilonggos.

 These programs are essential for addressing existing mental health issues and fostering resilience in communities.
 For instance, participants from both the LGU and barangay levels formed their respective mental health task forces, tasked with creating action plans and identifying at-risk individuals.
 This is how sustainability begins—by equipping communities with the tools to take charge of their mental health challenges.